Church Militant (website): Influence

-Because of its wide viewership among conservative traditionalist Catholics, Church Militant exposés have been reported to cause deplatforming of liberal Catholics, such as in the case of Dan Schutte, who was disinvited from a concert after a Vortex segment accused him of being an active homosexual who plays sappy music.
+Because of its wide viewership among conservative traditionalist Catholics, Church Militant exposés have been reported to cause deplatforming of liberal Catholics, such as in the case of Dan Schutte, who was disinvited from a concert after a Vortex segment accused him of being gay.
 Also targeted has been James J. Martin, whose book Building a Bridge proved controversial among Catholics, which Martin says has led some venues to rescind their invitations to speaking engagements.
 Michael Sean Winters and other Catholic journalists accused Church Militant of playing a role in Tony Spence's "forced" resignation from Catholic News Service as its editor-in-chief, because of his opposition towards proposed bathroom bill legislation.

 Church Militant has been highly critical of the Society of Saint Pius X in articles on its website, particularly about their handling of sexual abuse cases.
 In April and August 2020, Church Militant published a number of accusations, including some older ones, on its website.
 In response, the Society of Saint Pius X criticized Church Militant, writing that "it is well known that Church Militant is not a serious journalistic enterprise but a repository of sensationalized stories, hit pieces, and videos featuring the opinions of its controversial founder, Michael Voris.
 Further, Church Militant has repeatedly used the SSPX's name to generate web-clicks and revenue while hoping to stoke the fires of public controversy by baiting it into a war of words.
 Prudence dictates caution when dealing with a tabloid, and we will not be so baited."

 In June 2020, Church Militant faced backlash after it released a video in which Voris repeatedly accused Washington Archbishop Wilton Daniel Gregory of being an "accused homosexual", "Marxist", and an "African Queen".
 Church Militant released the video after Archbishop Gregory had criticized United States president Donald Trump for clearing protestors so that he could have a photo op in front of a church.
 Gregory then called it "baffling and reprehensible" that Trump should visit the shrine of Pope John Paul II, which Trump did on the occasion of signing an international order to advance religious freedom.
 Catholic scholar Anthea Butler and Jesuit James J. Martin called Church Militant racist and homophobic, and a few days later, Detroit Archbishop Allen Vigneron publicly condemned the video; the archdiocese issued a disclaimer distancing itself from Church Militant.